 The only thing I would say is due to cultural views there may be limited high rise job opportunities for women in Dubai.
 Many of the women I met were working as teachers, including my aunt, whilst the other women I saw were working as receptionists and shop assistants.
 I didn’t have any real exposure to the corporate world in Dubai however, so this view is quite skewed in that aspect.
 We all know that gender inequality in high management positions is a global issue and just like every other forward looking country I have been pleasantly surprised to see that the UAE as a whole has policies in place to combat this.
 Nonetheless there is still a lot to be done to remove the assumption that a woman’s role lies within the home.

-So if you’re a young professional looking to test the waters somewhere else or even if you have a family and you’re just tired of the 9-5 rat race in the UK or wherever you are, I would highly recommend a google search of ‘jobs in Dubai’.
+So if you’re a young professional looking to test the waters somewhere else or even if you have a young family and you’re just tired of the 9-5 rat race in the UK or wherever you are, I would highly recommend a google search of ‘jobs in Dubai’.
 There are a large number of opportunities so there’s bound to be one that will suit your needs and preferences.
 They almost always come with perks like free accommodation, a car, free yearly return ticket to your home country and several other benefits depending on what company you work for.
 Dubai is ranked 3rd in the world by Natwest’s latest international personal banking quality life report, for the best quality of life for British expat’s so I’m almost certain you won’t be disappointed.
 Yet, if this isn’t enough to sway you to consider working there then at least it’s worth a visit to see what all the fuss is about.

 By Toro Kehinde